pyllyukko/user.js/README.md

 Here's some other tips how you can further harden Firefox:

 * Keep your browser updated!
 If you check [Firefox's security advisories](https://www.mozilla.org/security/known-vulnerabilities/firefox.html), you'll see that pretty much every new version of Firefox contains some security updates.
 If you don't keep your browser updated, you've already lost the game.
-* Disable all unnecessary extensions and plugins!
+* Disable/uninstall all unnecessary extensions and plugins!
+* If a plugin is absolutely required, [check for plugin updates](https://www.mozilla.org/en-US/plugincheck/)
 * Create different [profiles][15] for different purposes
 * Change the Firefox's built-in tracking protection to use the [strict list](https://support.mozilla.org/en-US/kb/tracking-protection-pbm?as=u#w_change-your-block-list)
 * Change the timezone for Firefox by using the ```TZ``` environment variable (see [here](https://wiki.archlinux.org/index.php/Firefox_privacy#Change_browser_time_zone)) to reduce it's value in browser fingerprinting